-Cladribine is used to treat certain types of blood cancer where the bone marrow produces too many white blood cells, including hairy cell leukaemia and B-cell chronic lymphocytic leukaemia.
+Cladribine is used to treat hairy cell leukaemia and B-cell chronic lymphocytic leukaemia.
+These are certain types of blood cancer wherein the bone marrow produces too many white blood cells called lymphocytes.

 This medicine may be used to treat other conditions as decided by your doctor.

-Cladribine is to be given intravenously (into the vein) via an infusion.
+Cladribine is to be given intravenously (into the vein) as an infusion.
 It is delivered directly into the bloodstream via the blood vessel.

 Your doctor or nurse will administer the injection for you.

-Ensure that you keep all appointments with your doctor so that you do not miss any dose.
+Ensure that you keep all appointments with your doctor so that you do not miss any doses.
+Your doctor also needs to regularly monitor your response to Cladribine.

-Do not breastfeed while you are being treated with this medicine and for at least 6 months after your last Cladribine dose.
+Do not breastfeed while you are being treated with Cladribine and for at least 6 months after your last dose.

 - blood or immune system disorders